aduke1121/builder-nika/content/about/_index.md

 crumb: "About"
 kind: "section"
 ---
-Nika Khanjani (Persian: نیکا خانجانی), is an Iranian-American-Canadian artist and SEP based in Montreal.
+Nika Khanjani (Persian: نیکا خانجانی), is an Iranian-American-Canadian multidisciplinary storyteller and SEP, working as an immigrant-guest on unceded Kanien’kehá:ka Territory (Montreal).

+I pull from my lived experience as an immigrant growing up in a diverse working-class community to tell stories of human resilience and how we heal from adversity.

 I continue my studio practice and making commissioned works, alongside a  private practice as a trauma therapist.